RyanteckLTD/RTK-000-003/scratchGPIO/scratchTutorial.md

 sudo bash isgh5.sh
 '''

-This will then install ScratchGPIO for you, you have now finished installing ScratchGPIO!
+This will then install ScratchGPIO for you, after it says "Finished" you have now finished installing ScratchGPIO!

 ###VNC
+VNC or Virtual Network Computing is an method we can use to be able to run a Virtual Desktop on the Raspberry Pi and use it over the network.
+This is now used commonly in day to day computing for cloud services or remote assitance.

+For this part we will be installing a VNC server allowing your other computer to connect to the Raspberry Pi.

+*NOTE* a VNC server on a Raspberry Pi will not reduce network security unless you allow people manually via a method called Port Forwarding.
+You will also setup a Password that is required to login to the Raspberry Pi.

+First start by installing the tightvnc server using the command:
+'''
+sudo apt-get install tightvncserver
+'''
+Next we want to configure the server and add a password.
+Do this by typing in the command
+'''
+tightvncserver
+'''